- 1 Article Summary: Moving to Dubai from UK

 For official guidelines, you can consult the ‘Dubai Land Department’ portal.

-Getting a Mortgage in Dubai for UK Expats
+Getting a Mortgage in Dubai for UK Nationals

 Securing a mortgage in Dubai is possible for UK expats through both local banks and international lenders.
 However, lending criteria can vary significantly.